Quantum Electrodynamics with a Nonmoving Dielectric Sphere: Quantizing Lorenz-Mie Scattering: Conclusions

 \section{Conclusions}

-Developing a fundamental understanding of the interaction between light and a dielectric sphere has become a pressing need in optical levitodynamics after the motion of levitated particles has been brought to the quantum regime.
-In this work we have taken the first step toward such understanding by developing a quantum theory of light scattering off a nonmoving and rigid dielectric sphere, i.e., a sphere without dynamical degrees of freedom.
+In this work we have taken the first step toward understanding the interaction between light and a dielectric sphere by developing a quantum theory of light scattering off a nonmoving and rigid dielectric sphere, i.e., a sphere without dynamical degrees of freedom.
 Following the seminal derivation of Glauber and Lewenstein~\cite{Glauber1991}, we have quantized the electromagnetic field in the presence of the sphere in terms of normalized eigenmodes and derived the canonical transformation between such eigenmodes and plane waves.
 We have extended their work and applied it to a spherical geometry, whose symmetry has allowed us to analytically solve the scattering of a single-photon state, a coherent and squeezed state, and a two-photon state for spheres of arbitrary size.
-These three relevant examples illustrate the potential of our quantum framework to rigorously describe the scattering of non-classical states.
+These three relevant examples illustrate the potential of our quantum framework to rigorously describe the scattering of non-classical states of light.

-More importantly for optical levitodynamics, this article sets the basis to develop, in the near future, an extended theoretical formalism including relevant dynamical degrees of freedom of the dielectric sphere, such as motion, rotation, or acoustic vibrations.
-This must involve, first, a derivation of the electromagnetic field Hamiltonian in the presence of a dynamical dielectric medium (allowed to e.g. move or vibrate), and second, the consideration of new, \textit{inelastic} scattering processes that typically arise when scatterers have external (e.g. center-of-mass motion) and internal degrees of freedom (e.g. Brillouin scattering).
+More importantly for levitated optomechanics~\cite{MillenRepProgPhys2020,GonzalezBallestero2021}, this article sets the basis to develop an extended theoretical formalism including relevant dynamical degrees of freedom of the dielectric sphere, such as motion as done by us in~\cite{Maurer2023}, rotation, or acoustic vibrations.
+As discussed in~\cite{Maurer2023}, this must involve, first, a derivation of the electromagnetic field Hamiltonian in the presence of a dynamical dielectric medium (allowed to e.g. move or vibrate), and second, the consideration of new, \textit{inelastic} scattering processes that typically arise when scatterers have external (e.g. center-of-mass motion) and internal degrees of freedom (e.g. Brillouin scattering with acoustic phonons).
 Our work provides the tools to rigorously address both aspects.
-Extending our formalism to include the dynamical degrees of freedom of a sphere will be crucial to precisely derive quantities as relevant as light-matter interaction coupling rates or heating rates due to photon recoil, and to understand the fundamental limits of quantum control of a dielectric sphere.
+Extending our formalism to include the dynamical degrees of freedom of a sphere is crucial to precisely derive quantities as relevant as light-matter interaction coupling rates or heating rates due to photon recoil~\cite{Maurer2023}, as well as to open new directions for controlling levitated dielectric spheres~\cite{LepeshovPRL2023}.